 At leisure I went,

-masked by mad hair with mad thoughts,
+masked with mad hair with mad thoughts,

-so easy does one smell the moss,
+and easy does one smell the moss,

-the feel of icy water
+feeling the icy water

-against ones skin,
+against ones skin.

-than from the imagination;
+mislead by the imagination;

-the weight of the world, heavy,
+the weight of the world, too heavy,

-like two fat gorging Ifrits on each shoulder,
+with two fat gorging Ifrits on each shoulder,

-where I’m made to feel each step
+made to feel each step

 deeper into the mud, treading

-where my mortal soul will be embedded
+where a mortal soul would be embedded

 that not even the devil could lure, or divinity can resurrect;